-The River Annan Restoration project seeks to accelerate the restoration of the River Annan by developing sponsoring partnerships with businesses which can benefit from the quantified biodiversity uplift, water benefit, and carbon capture associated with nature restoration, as well as the opportunities for social benefit and enhancing the natural beauty of a spectacular landscape.
+The River Annan Adventure project seeks to accelerate the restoration of the River Annan by developing sponsoring partnerships with businesses which can benefit from the quantified biodiversity uplift, water benefit, and carbon capture associated with nature restoration, as well as the opportunities for social benefit and enhancing the natural beauty of a spectacular landscape.

-The project will begin with three pilot sites on the Moffat Water.
+The project will begin with three pilot sites, two on the Moffat Water and one on the Annan, covering 100 hectares of land.
 Each site is a unique opportunity to move towards sustainability and each has its own story.